 This is one of the best places in the world to see mountain gorillas up close, since it has the world biggest number of primates in just one place.
 You will take a look at these critically endangered creatures up close is an unforgettable experience – that you would not want to miss.

-The Bwindi Impenetrable national park, of Uganda is where you will find mountain Gorillas that are friendly, funny sociable and calm.
+The Bwindi Impenetrable Forest NP, of Uganda is where you will find mountain Gorillas that are friendly, funny sociable and calm.
 The impenetrable forest has a predicted number of 320 populations of gorillas approximately half of their population on earth.
 Of course the park is penetrable with our guides and you will get to enjoy the primates there.

 It is located in the western part of Uganda and the drive will take about 6 hours from the capital city Kampala or about 7 hours from the airport through Kampala and toward the park.
 Of course there are many things to see on your way to the park.
 The park consists of many wildlife and plant species including; about 348 bird species, 120 mammal species, 220 butterfly species, 27 species of chameleons, enchanting frogs, the geckos, flowering plants, 104 fern species, 163 species of trees.
 Some of the bird species include; the turacos and the horn bills.
 All these adventures for you to enjoy and more, so be sure to look out for this experience once you visit Uganda.